keithfma/yalebox-piv/README.md

 1. Run `post_template` to generate an initial parameter file.
 The file is JSON and includes help text defining each of the variables.
-1. Open the `post_check` script and run it cell-by-cell.
+1. Open the `post_param` script and run it cell-by-cell.
 Each cell defines and/or test parameters for one post-processing step.
 We know this is wierd, but it works well.
 1. Run `post` to execute the post-processing run you have prepared.
 This will